Should you hire a PPC freelancer or a PPC agency?

 - “Middle of the Funnel” campaigns are intended to insinuate your offering into the potential buyers’ decision process.
 Depending upon the product or service and market, these types of ads might be directed to more detailed descriptions of your product or service.
 To continue the above example, if you are promoting financial services, you might direct retargeted ads to those who got your “How to” guides to direct those prospects to detailed information about your financial services.

 - “Bottom of the Funnel” campaigns (often remarketing and retargeting) are intended to generate sales.
-These have a call to action and often some type of special “Buy Now” offer.
+These have a call-to-action and often some type of “Buy Now” offers.
 And just like ads for the other parts of the funnel, you’ll want to test many variations to find better-performing messages.

 Many business owners want to focus on bottom-of-the-funnel advertising.
-If that works for your product or service, by all means do it.
-On the other hand, the more expensive or complex a product or service is, the longer the runway and the more times a prospect will need to see your brand before they’ll buy from you.
+If that works for your product or service, by all means, do it.
+On the other hand, unless you have an inexpensive product and known brand, many prospects will need to see your brand multiple times before they’ll buy from you.
 Hence, the whole idea of providing different PPC ads to different types of prospects is to make your PPC advertising more effective and provide more value for the same expenditures.

 For some businesses, PPC may be the primary means of generating traffic and sales.
-Nevertheless, it’s still only a part of the entire sales funnel.
+Nevertheless, it’s still only a part of the entire marketing and sales funnel.

 To underscore the obvious, a PPC freelancer or agency is only one part of a solution towards making your sales funnel more effective.
 What this boils down to is if you are hiring someone to administer your PPC, ideally you would also be savvy enough with PPC and marketing yourself to maximize the value of the partnership.